patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 </p>
 </details>

-***Note:*** In `.env` file, airflow core need *FERNET* key which can be obtained from fernet.py (random generated)
+***Note:*** In `.env` file, airflow core need *FERNET* key which can be obtained from fernet.py (randomly generated)

 ## 2. ETL process: Writing DAGs and Managing Cloud Services

-In my case (this project), I used a dataset from kaggle which was:
+In this project, I used a dataset from kaggle which was:
 - loaded to postgres database
 - uploaded to this repo github as csv format
 - and I wrote DAGs to use Kaggle API to obtain the dataset directly from the Kaggle website.

 <img src="./src/Picture/etl-overview.png">

-If you want to change data, you have to write your own DAGs what match your specific use-case.
+If you use different dataset, you might have to write your own DAGs what match your specific use cases.

 ### 2.1 Setting up Data Lake, and Data Warehouse
-As we will use GCP (Google Cloud Platform) as our Data Lake and Data Warehouse, we need to make our airflow script, which run in docker containers in local, being able to connect to GCP by using **google credentials** as known as `service account` or `IAM`.
-I recommend to manually get the credential from GCP console for the safety aspect.
+As we will use GCP (Google Cloud Platform) for  Data Lake and Data Warehouse, we need to make our airflow script, which run in docker containers locally, being able to connect to GCP by using **google credentials** as known as a `service account` got from `IAM` section.

 **Service Account**

-Do the following:
+Please follow this guideline:

-1. Go to your GCP console **within your project** (I assume you have free credit), and go to navigation menu (3-bar icon at top left), then go to `IAM & Admin` > `Service Accounts` > `Create Service Account` > Create your Service Account
+1. Go to your GCP project console with available access to manage cloud resources, and go to navigation menu (3-bar icon at top left), then go to `IAM & Admin` > `Service Accounts` > `Create Service Account` > Create your Service Account
-2. In Service accounts section, click 3 dots at your new created service account > `Manage keys` > `Add key` > `Create new key` > `JSON` > `Create` > `Download JSON` > `Close`, keep your credentials (this json file) in safe place.
+2. In Service accounts section, click 3 dots at your newly created service account > `Manage keys` > `Add key` > `Create new key` > `JSON` > `Create` > `Download JSON` > `Close`, please keep your credentials (this json file) in safe place (must not be uploaded to anywhere public).
-3. You need to specify the permission that you allow for that service account, like how much it can access to the resources.
+3. You have to to specify the permission that you allow for that service account, like how much it can manage resources.
 What you need to do is:
-- Going to `IAM` page in `IAM & Admin` section > Edit principal for your created service account > Add Roles
+- Go to `IAM` page in `IAM & Admin` section > Edit principal for your created service account > Add Roles
 - Add the following roles:
     - BigQuery Admin
     - Storage Admin
     - Storage Object Admin
 - And then, save your changes.

-***Note**: if you want to add your project to github, make sure you are working in private repo, or add it to `.gitignore` file*
+***Caution**: if you want to add your project to github, make sure you are working in private repo, or add it to `.gitignore` file*

 Until now, you've finished getting service account credentials.